shellyalmo/weather_forecast_project/README.md

 * [Status](#To-Do)

 ## General Info
-HowHotDB is a Python program that retrieves current weather data with API from openweathermap.org, parses the data using pandas library and saves it in a local SQLite database.
+This is a Python program that retrieves current weather data with API from openweathermap.org, parses the data using pandas library and saves it in a local SQLite database.
+For the data analysis part, see my repository: https://github.com/shellyalmo/weather_data_analysis

 ## Technologies
 The project is created with: